Organisational session of the UN Global Mechanism on ICT security

 Event web page

-The organisational session of the Global Mechanism on developments in the field of ICTs in the context of international security and advancing responsible State behaviour in the use of ICTs will be held on 30-31 March.
+The organisational session of the Global Mechanism on developments in the field of ICTs in the context of international security and advancing responsible State behaviour in the use of ICTs was held on 30-31 March.

-This session marks the start of the substantive work of the Global Mechanism, a new single-track, permanent forum on ICT security under UN auspices.
+This session marked the start of the substantive work of the Global Mechanism, a new single-track, permanent forum on ICT security under UN auspices.

-Proceedings will begin with the opening of the session by the Secretary-General or a representative, followed by the election of a Chair for a two-year term.
-States will then adopt the session agenda and engage in a general exchange of views on the mechanism.
+Proceedings began with the opening of the session by the Secretary-General or a representative, followed by the election of a Chair for a two-year term.
+States then discussed the session agenda and engaged in a general exchange of views on the mechanism.

-The session will also consider the agenda for future substantive plenary meetings leading up to the 2030 Review Conference, and consider the overall organisation of work, including the programme for the first plenary session and the structure of dedicated thematic groups (DTGs).
-Any additional organisational matters may be addressed under ‘any other business.’
+The session also considered the agenda for future substantive plenary meetings leading up to the 2030 Review Conference, and considered the overall organisation of work, including the programme for the first plenary session and the structure of dedicated thematic groups (DTGs).

 The mechanism is mandated to advance discussions across the five established pillars of responsible state behaviour in the use of ICTs, covering existing and potential threats, rules, norms and principles, the application of international law, confidence-building measures, and capacity-building efforts.